Lullabot/React-Redux-Boilerplate/README.md

 Another quick note, the components designated as "pages" - HomePage, PostPage - are [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components).

-#### ghooks
+#### husky
 Note that linting is performed on each commit and tests are run on pre-push.
-These tasks are courtesy of [ghooks](https://www.npmjs.com/package/ghooks).
-For reference, the ghooks config for this project is near the bottom of `package.json`.
+These tasks are courtesy of [husky](https://www.npmjs.com/package/husky).
+For reference, the husky tasks are in the `scripts` section of `package.json`.

 #### Import of CSS
 Take a look at `src/components/HomePage.js`.
 Near the top of that file you will see a conditional import of the `HomePage.css` file.
 This is how CSS imports with webpack work.